New 40ft Container Features

 - 40ft long, 8ft wide, 8ft 6” high (external) approx.

-All new build 40ft containers (40ft long x 8ft wide x 8ft 6 inches tall) are manufactured in China and have one cargo to the UK before being resold.
-This one-trip to the UK explains the term 'one-trip' often included in the description of new steel shipping containers, these units are still in excellent 'as new' condition.
+All 40ft (40ft long x 8ft wide x 8ft 6 inches tall) New ‘One Trip’ Shipping Containers are manufactured in China and have one cargo to the UK before being resold.
+This ‘one trip’ to the UK explains the term often used to describe new steel shipping containers, which are still in excellent ‘as new’ condition.

-40ft Containers and 20ft Containers (20ft x 8ft x 8ft 6inches) are considered within the industry as the standard shipping container sizes, these new units are manufactured using high-quality corten steel which is corrosion resistant and designed to stand up to the harsh rigours of sea conditions.
-Heavy duty corrosion resistant steel makes these units cargo worthy for as long as possible.
+40ft containers and 20ft containers (20ft x 8ft x 8ft 6inches) are considered within the industry as the standard shipping container sizes.
+These new units are manufactured using high quality corten steel which is corrosion resistant and designed to stand up to the harsh rigours of sea conditions.
+Heavy duty corrosion resistant steel makes the units cargo worthy for as long as possible.
 On top of this, the containers are also painted to protect the steel as much as possible and extend the containers lifespan.

 Internal flooring is formed from 27mm heavy duty hardwood.
 The external paint colour is usually green or blue, but may vary, if you need a specific colour please let our sales team know when you make your enquiry.